-On occasions Ofsted may forward complaints that may raise a safeguarding concern about our school via Family Connect and our Trust.
+On occasions Ofsted may forward complaints that may raise a safeguarding concern about our school via Family Connect.
 In such instances, we will work with all agencies within Family Connect to clearly respond to Ofsted on a case by case basis.